idia640/presentations/week03/PITCHME.md

 CA analysts not interested in why.
 But how it happens and why it happens.
 Many hundreds of conversations.
 People think they know about talk, until they look closely.

+(Watch video up until 14:30.
+Unless you are enjoying it... then watch more!)

+Note that Stokoe is looking for patterns in dialogue responses.
+Ultimately, affecting behavior is about affecting response.

 ---
 ## Ethnographers in the Commercial World